chill868686/adaptive-coder/README.md

     git clone https://github.com/chill868686/adaptive-coder.git
     ```

 1. Install the `run_docker.py` dependencies.
-Note: You can use `Conda` or `Virtualenv` to
+Note: You can
-    create a new environment to prevent conflicts with your system's Python environment.
+    create a new environment by `Conda` or `Virtualenv` to prevent conflicts with your system's Python environment.

     ```bash
     pip3 install -r docker/requirements.txt